TransAsia Airways Flight 235

 TransAsia Airways Flight 235 was a domestic flight from Taipei to Kinmen, Taiwan.
 On 4 February 2015, the aircraft serving the flight, a 10-month-old ATR 72-600, crashed into the Keelung River around 5 km from Taipei Songshan Airport, where the aircraft had just departed from.
-On board were 58 people, 15 of whom survived.
+On board were 58 people, 15 of whom survived with injuries.

 Two minutes after takeoff, the pilots reported an engine failure.
-After climbing to a maximum height of 1630 ft, the other engine, still operating normally, was mistakenly shut down.
-The aircraft lost altitude, banked sharply to the left and clipped a taxi travelling west on the Huandong Viaduct (causing two more injuries), then the viaduct itself, before crashing into the river below.
+After climbing to a height of 1630 ft, the other engine, still operating normally, was mistakenly shut down.
+The aircraft lost altitude, banked sharply to the left and clipped a taxi traveling west on the Huandong Viaduct (causing injuries to two more persons), then the viaduct itself, before crashing into the river below.

-Flight 235 was the second fatal accident involving a TransAsia Airways ATR aircraft within seven months; Flight 222 had crashed on 23 July 2014, killing 48 of the 58 onboard.
+Flight 235 was the second fatal accident involving a TransAsia Airways ATR aircraft within seven months; Flight 222 had crashed on 23 July 2014, also with 58 people on board.
+On that flight, 48 people had died.

 Flight

 Flight 235 departed Taipei Songshan Airport at 10:52 Taiwan time (02:52 UTC), for its destination of Kinmen Airport, with 53 passengers and five crew members on board.
 Shortly after take-off, a fault in the autofeather unit of the number-2 engine caused the automatic take-off power control system to autofeather that engine.
 The flight crew misdiagnosed the problem, and shut down the still-functioning number-1 engine.
 The aircraft reached an altitude of 1630 ft and then began descending until it crashed.
 The last pilot communication to air traffic control was: "Mayday, mayday, engine flameout."
 At 10:55, the aircraft crashed into the Keelung River, on the border of Nangang District of Taipei and Xizhi District of New Taipei.

 The crash was recorded by dashcams in several cars travelling west along the elevated Huandong Viaduct next to the river.
 The aircraft, flying level, first cleared an apartment building.
 Then it rolled sharply, at nearly a 90° bank angle, left wing down.
-As the aircraft flew low over the elevated viaduct, its left wingtip struck the front of a 2015 Volkswagen Caddy taxi travelling west on the viaduct, and the outboard section of the wing was torn off when it struck the concrete guardrail at the edge of the viaduct.
+As the aircraft flew low over the elevated viaduct, its left wingtip struck the front of a Volkswagen Caddy taxi travelling west on the viaduct, and the outboard section of the wing was torn off when it struck the concrete guardrail at the edge of the viaduct.
 The aircraft continued its roll and struck the water upside down, breaking into two main pieces.
 The collision with the taxi and the viaduct was captured in footage from a dashcam in a car travelling a short distance behind the taxi, and debris from the plane's wing and pieces of the viaduct's guardrail were thrown across the road surface.
 Two people in the taxi suffered minor injuries.

 At the time of the accident, no adverse weather phenomena were observed.
-At 11:00, the cloud base at Songshan was about 1500 ft, the visibility was unlimited, and a light breeze was blowing from the east at 10 kn.
+At 11:00, the cloud base at Songshan was about 1500 ft, the visibility was unrestricted, and a light breeze was blowing from the east at 10 kn.
 The temperature was 16 C.